kubeflow/website/content/en/docs/distributions/gke/pipelines/authentication-pipelines.md

 +++
-title = "Authenticating Pipelines to GCP" description = "Authentication and authorization to Google Cloud Platform (GCP) in Pipelines" weight = 50
+title = "Authenticating Pipelines to Google Cloud" description = "Authentication and authorization to Google Cloud in Pipelines" weight = 50

 +++

-This page describes authentication for Kubeflow Pipelines to GCP.
+This page describes authentication for Kubeflow Pipelines to Google Cloud.
 Available options listed below have different tradeoffs.
 You should choose the one that fits your use-case.

 * Configuring your cluster to access Google Cloud using [Compute Engine default service account](#compute-engine-default-service-account) with the "cloud-platform" scope is easier to set up than the other options.
 However, this approach grants excessive permissions.
 Therefore, it is not suitable if you need workload permission separation.
 * [Workload Identity](#workload-identity) takes more efforts to set up, but allows fine-grained permission control.
 It is recommended for production use-cases.
 * [Google service account keys stored as Kubernetes secrets](#google-service-account-keys-stored-as-kubernetes-secrets) is the legacy approach and no longer recommended in GKE.
-However, it's the only option to use GCP APIs when your cluster is an [anthos](https://cloud.google.com/anthos) or on-prem cluster.
+However, it's the only option to use Google Cloud APIs when your cluster is an [anthos](https://cloud.google.com/anthos) or on-prem cluster.

 ## Before you begin
 There are various options on how to install Kubeflow Pipelines in the [Installation Options for Kubeflow Pipelines](/docs/components/pipelines/installation/overview/) guide.